-C Condition Rating Description 5 Excellent Major and minor components require only routine maintenance to return asset to original new condition.
+С Condition Rating Description 5 Excellent Major and minor components require only routine maintenance to return asset to original new condition.
 Asset expected to achieve full useful life expectancy.
 4 Good Major structural components require no major restoration.
 Major structural components may require programmed maintenance.
-Routine and programmed maintenance should enable the asset to remain functional for more than 15 years.
-3 Fair Major structural components showing signs of some significant deterioration with a small number needing replacement or upgrading.
-It is likely that more major components will need replacement in the next 5 - 10 years.
+Routine and programmed maintenance should enable the asset to remain functional for more than 15 years. deterioration with a small number needing replaceme upgrading.
+It is likely that more major components will Fair replacement in the next 5 - 10 years.
+Maintenance replacement of unserviceable components should enable Major structural components showing signs of some significant deterioration with a small number needing replacement or upgrading.
+It is likely that more major components will need replacement in the next $5 - 10$ years.
 Maintenance and replacement of unserviceable components should enable the structure to remain functional for at least 10 years with no need for structural restoration.
-2 Poor Significant numbers of both major and minor components in need of immediate replacement with ongoing need to replace members.
-Major upgrade or renewal required to extend the life of the asset beyond 5 years.
+2 Poor Poor Significant numbers of both major and minor components in new of immediate replacement with ongoing need to repla members.
+Major upgrade or renewal required to extend the life the asset beyond 5 years.
 1 Unserviceable No remaining life expectancy.
 Asset is no longer functional.
 Major work, total replacement or disposal required.
 0 Unable to Condition Rate State Reason (e.g. buried members, limited headroom, etc.)